 - ¼ teaspoon ground ginger

 - 1/8 teaspoon ground allspice

 Grease a 6” springform pan with coconut oil, or line an 6” cake pan with strips of parchment paper for easy removal, and grease well with coconut oil.
 Set aside.

-Add the walnuts, almond flour, pitted dates, coconut oil, cinnamon and salt to a food processor or high-powered blender and pulverize until it comes together into a sort of sticky dough, with small pecan bits remaining.
+Add the pecans, almond flour, pitted dates, coconut oil, cinnamon and salt to a food processor or high-powered blender and pulverize until it comes together into a sort of sticky dough, with small pecan bits remaining.
 Don’t over process, or it’ll turn into nut butter!
 Press the date dough evenly along the bottom of the prepared pan.

 In the same food processor or high-powered blender (no need to wash between - I used my Vitamix, but most powerful blenders should do the job), combine all of the filling ingredients and blend for about 2 minutes, or until the mixture is silky smooth and creamy.
 Scrape down the sides as necessary.
-You may need to add a bit more coconut milk or lemon juice to get it to blend smoothly if your blender isn’t super high-powered.
+You may need to add a bit more coconut milk to get it to blend smoothly if your blender isn’t super high-powered.

 Once it’s smooth, taste the mixture and adjust the sweetness/tartness levels, if desired.